Moc/oweme/README.md

 Owe Me! is an e107 plugin that provides an overview of that what people owe you.
 You can create entries and include date, category, amount, description, debtor and the status of the entry.

-Also, one is able to add and edit categories, debtors and statuses from the admin area.
+Also, one is able to manage categories, debtors and statuses from the admin area.

+This plugin is coded using **bootstrap and jquery standards**.

 ## Requirements ##